IBM/aspera-cli/README.md

-        --default-ports=ENUM         Use standard FASP ports or get from node api (gen4): no, [yes] --node-cache=ENUM            Set to no to force actual file system read (gen4): no, [yes] --root-id=VALUE              File id of top folder when using access key (override AK root id) --sync-info=VALUE            Information for sync instance and sessions (Hash)
+        --default-ports=ENUM         Use standard FASP ports or get from node api (gen4): no, [yes] --node-cache=ENUM            Set to no to force actual file system read (gen4): no, [yes] --root-id=VALUE              File id of top folder when using access key (override AK root id) --dynamic-key=VALUE          Private key PEM to use for dynamic key auth --sync-info=VALUE            Information for sync instance and sessions (Hash)